Minimum requirements for test vehicles

 - the cargo compartment of the trailer must consist of a closed box body which is at least as wide and at least as high as the corresponding dimensions of the towing vehicle

-- the closed box body may be slightly less wide than the towing vehicle provided that the view to the rear is only possible by use of the external rear-view mirrors of the towing vehicle
+- the closed box body may be slightly less wide than the towing vehicle if the view to the rear is only possible by use of the external rear-view mirrors of the towing vehicle

 - your vehicle must be fitted with a head restraint for the front passenger seat and have front and rear seats fitted with properly anchored and functioning seat belts

 - it must also be fitted with externally mounted nearside and offside mirrors that are suitable for use by the examiner from his or her seating position